dempe/blog/resources/posts/converting-kindle-notes-to-markdown.md

 ## Footnotes

-[^1]: Overall, I'm much more of a fan of Kobo; however, I use Kindle for 3 reasons: 1 — using multiple libraries with Kobo is a nightmare, 2 — I can read my Kindle books on my phone, and 3 — what this post is about — the ability to email myself the notes I've taken is really convenient.
+[^1]: Overall, I'm much more of a fan of Kobo; however, I use Kindle for 3 reasons: 1.
+Using multiple libraries (via [Overdrive](https://www.overdrive.com/)) with Kobo is a nightmare, 2.
+I can read my Kindle books on my phone, and 3.
+What this post is about — the ability to email myself the notes I've taken is really convenient.

 [^2]: Not sure if `body` counts as semantic HTML, but *they don't even use it*!
 (See next footnote). 😒

 [^3]: They even have a `<div class="bodyContainer">`, completely redundant to `body`!
+I'm convinced that whoever wrote this intentionally made it bad.

 [^4]: Perl does not use POSIX regexes like `sed`.
 As we'll see, this is actually imperative, since there's no way to use the lazy quantifier, `?`, in POSIX.
 See [Comparison of regular expression engines](https://en.wikipedia.org/wiki/Comparison_of_regular_expression_engines#Language_features).